 Have you ever tried a Bath Bomb?
 A WHAT???
 A bath bomb– also called a “Bath Fizzy.”
-These adorable little spheres are sold in places like Lush and other high-end spas.
+These adorable little spheres are sold in places like Lush, and high-end spas, you can also buy them online at https://www.amorbathbombs.com.
 You can come home after a long day, run yourself a tub of hot water, and drop one of these babies in.
 Soon your bath is fizzing like a Jacuzzi, and after a few minutes the bubbles die away, and you are left with an incredibly fragrant, softened bath that leaves your skin feeling pampered and velvety smooth.
 The only problem is that these little beauties cost about $6, apiece, at Lush, and this makes the fizzy pleasure all the more enticing and out of reach.

 Unless . . . we could make our own (*Grinch’s face curling into an evil smile*).